superhighfives/lets-run-away-together/_posts/2015-04-18-highasakite-lover-where-do-you-live.markdown

 title:  Highasakite - Lover, Where Do You Live?
 categories: music
 banner: highasakite-lover-where-do-you-live-hero.jpg
-meta: '"It would be nice to come home, I guess.
-To a couch, and a stove, and a backyard."'
+meta: Lush, original, striking indie pop.
 ---

+"It would be nice to come home, I guess.
+To a couch, and a stove, and a backyard."

 Gosh I'm obsessed with Norwegian band **Highasakite** and lead vocalist Ingrid Helene Håvik.
 Her performances are spellbinding, blending incredible control with a keenly felt emotional range.